- For ages 8 and up (publisher suggests 12+)

 For Every Player, A Role

-Game set up is very simple.
+The game setup is very simple.
 Sit everyone around in a circle and deal out to each player 1 card that defines their role for the game.
 A typical game deck of cards will always contain at least 2 Werewolves and 1 Seer.
 The rest of the cards will be Villagers.
 The number of cards in the deck is dependent on the number of players.
 Optionally, and only if no player volunteers, the Moderator card can be added to the deck.
 Otherwise, simply give the Moderator card to the player before handing out the cards.

 After the deck has been built and shuffled, the cards are dealt to each player, face-down, and should not be shared with any opponent.
-The players quick view their card without giving away what role the card depicts.
+The players quickly view their card without giving away what role the card depicts.
 The roles are as follows:

 These are the people who live in the small village and are being terrorized by the Werewolves.
 Their only concern and goal is to find out who is a Werewolf and terminate them.
 The problem is, no one knows what a werewolf looks like or how to identify one.